 As part of the local government reorganisation that took place in 1974, the new Cumbria County Council took over the provision of children's residential care in the former counties of Cumberland and Westmorland.
 This included the Morningside home, which was still in use in the mid-1980s.

-Composite list of children's establishments run (at some time in their history) by Westmorland County Council.
+Children's establishments run at some time in their history by Westmorland County Council.

 - 27A Greenbank Road, Ambleside